skyjuston/blog/_posts/2017-9-29-Illusion-Gap.md

 tags: cybersecurity
 ---

-On Thursday, Researchers at CyberArk Labs encountered a method to bypass the Windows Defender security software, allowing any malicious code to execute on a Windows machine.
+On Thursday, researchers at CyberArk Labs encountered a method to bypass the Windows Defender security software, allowing any malicious code to execute on a Windows machine.

 This attack technique has been given the nickname "Illusion Gap."
 CyberArk's official write-up can be found [here](https://www.cyberark.com/threat-research-blog/illusion-gap-antivirus-bypass-part-1/).